Skip to main content

 3. Click the Manage document types button at the top of the Navigation menu > Project > Document types page.

-5. Modify the publication config in the panel at the right (see options following).
+4. Click edit to open and modify the publication config contents in the template file panel at the right (see options following).

-7. Navigate to the publication root and click the icon to open the Document info & metadata panel on the right.
+6. Navigate to the publication root document and click the icon to open the Document info & metadata panel on the right.

 Template configuration – Publication types